Pancho Villa Expedition: Patrol district actions

 On May 14, 2nd Lt.
 George S. Patton raided the San Miguelito Ranch, near Rubio, Chihuahua.
 Patton, a Pershing aide and a future World War II general, was out looking to buy some corn from the Mexicans when he came across the ranch of Julio Cárdenas, an important leader in the Villista military organization.
 With fifteen men and three Dodge touring cars, Patton led America's first motorised military action, in which Cárdenas and two other men were shot dead.
 The young lieutenant then had the three Mexicans strapped to the hood of the cars and driven back to General Pershing's headquarters.
-Patton is said to have carved three notches into the twin Colt Peacemakers he carried, representing the men he claimed to have killed that day.
+Patton is said to have carved three notches into the twin Colt Peacemakers he carried, representing the men he killed that day.
 General Pershing nicknamed him the "Bandito".

 The Villistas launched an attack of their own on May 25.
 This time a small force of ten men from the 7th Cavalry were out looking for stray cattle and correcting maps when they were ambushed by twenty rebels just south of Cruces.
 One American corporal was killed and two other men were wounded, though they killed two of the "bandit leaders" and drove off the rest.

 On June 2, Shannon and twenty Apache scouts fought a small skirmish with some of Candelaro Cervantes' men who had stolen a few horses from the 5th Cavalry.
 Shannon and the Apaches found the rebels' trail, which was a week old by then, and followed it for some time until finally catching up with the Mexicans near Las Varas Pass, about forty miles south of Namiquipa.
 Using the cover of darkness, Shannon and his scouts attacked the Villistas' hideout, killing one of them and wounding another without losses to themselves.
 The Villista who died was thought to be the leader as he carried a sword during the fight.

 Another skirmish was fought on June 9, north of Pershing's headquarters and the city of Chihuahua.
 Twenty men from the 13th Cavalry encountered an equally small force of Villistas and chased them through Santa Clara Canyon.
-Three of the Mexicans were killed and the rest escaped.
+Three of the Mexicans were killed, and the rest escaped.
 There were no American casualties.